60-year-old woman dies from COVID-19 after temporary stay in rehab

 ATLANTA - A 60-year-old grandmother who went to a rehab center after a fall at home has since succumbed to COVID-19.

 Letitia Washington said she went for three window visits to see her mom.
-She says on that third visit on April 3rd, she realize something was terribly wrong.
+She says on that third visit on April 3rd, she realizes something was terribly wrong.

 "On the third visit I was very upset because she wasn't able to talk to me, she didn't know who I was.
 She looked like she was about to die at that time, " Mrs. Washington recalled.